argonne-lcf/AIaccelerators-SC22-tutorial/cerebras/readme.md

     The original config file is `configs/params_bert_large_msl128.yaml` which should be used when the machine is not busy post tutorial.
 This will take approximately `#todo` minutes to run.

 * **Run scripts on CS-2 with precompiled model:**
 To further reduce the execution time we have precompiled model.
-For your conveneice, the precompiled model is available at `/projects/aitestbed_training/CS-2/precompiled_bert`
+For your conveneice, the precompiled model is available at `/projects/aitestbed_training/CS-2/precompiled_bert`.
+Here are commands to run it.

     ```bash
     $ time -p csrun_cpu python run.py --mode=train --compile_only --params configs/params_bert_large_msl128.yaml --model_dir $MODELDIR --cs_ip $CS_IP